Over the Rainbow: Awards and honors

 In March 2017, Judy Garland's 1939 Decca single was entered in the National Recording Registry by the Library of Congress as music that is "culturally, historically, or aesthetically significant".
 The Recording Industry Association of America (RIAA) and the National Endowment for the Arts (NEA) ranked it number one on their Songs of the Century list.
-The American Film Institute named it best movie song on the AFI's 100 Years...100 Songs list.
+The American Film Institute named it the best movie song on the AFI's 100 Years...100 Songs list.

 "Over the Rainbow" was given the Towering Song Award by the Songwriters Hall of Fame and was sung at its dinner on June 12, 2014, by Jackie Evancho.
 In April 2005, the United States Postal Service issued a commemorative stamp honoring Yip Harburg that includes a lyric.

 It was sent as an audio wakeup call to astronauts aboard the STS-88 space shuttle mission on Flight Day 4, dedicated to astronaut Robert D. Cabana by his daughter Sara.

-According to his family, Gene Wilder died while listening to "Over the Rainbow" sung by Ella Fitzgerald, one of his favorite songs.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.